Injury Benefit is one of the benefits available under the Occupational Injuries Benefit Scheme.

 To avail of this your child must:

-Depending on your circumstances, some or all of your Illness Benefit payment may be liable to income tax.
+Depending on your circumstances, some or all of your Injury Benefit payment may be liable to income tax.
 Tax is not charged on increases paid for any dependent children.

-The Department pays Illness Benefit without deducting tax.
-The Department does, however, notify Revenue of the taxable amount of Illness Benefit to be taken into account for income tax purposes.
+The Department pays Injury Benefit without deducting tax.
+The Department does, however, notify Revenue of the taxable amount of Injury Benefit to be taken into account for income tax purposes.
 This means you do not have to do anything for the correct tax to be paid.

 Information about the taxation of social welfare payments is available from Revenue and on the Jobs and Pensions page of the Revenue website www.revenue.ie